Who Will Benefit from Attending

 Mark S. Laska, Ph.D., is CEO and President of Great Ecology.
 His expertise includes ecological habitat restoration and NRD banking.

-Shawn M. LaTourette is Chief of Staff for the New Jersey Department of Environmental Protection.
+Shawn M. LaTourette is Deputy Commissioner for Legal & Regulatory Affairs at the New Jersey Department of Environmental Protection.

 David G. Mandelbaum is Co-Chair of the Environmental Practice at Greenberg Traurig.